Why is Teaching Online Safety so Important?

 Whilst you could fill a book I have split the blog into three sections as in the image above.
 I am also generalising to a certain extent based on the limited research.
 Specific diagnosis will have additional vulnerabilities some of which I will cover in part 3.

 Have you ever misread a text message or tweet?
 Mistakes in comprehension can happen to us all, was that meant to be sarcastic?
 Is he joking?
 I’m sure we can all think of a time we have required clarification over a written message particularly an informal one.

 Some people are incredibly good manipulators and our vulnerable children are very susceptible to subtle forms of bullying from “friends”.
 It can be difficult to tell if you are being bullied if you don’t have the command of language or comprehension skills required.
 Many children and adults who bully online use a range of tactics, like this graphic from HelpGuide shows

 It may be a case of teaching language skills first, demonstrating why online safety should never be an add on to any curriculum but embedded throughout.
 I would add to this a box that says “undermines confidence”.
 The use of slang and words that the child does not fully understand can lead to young people being coerced into situations where they are exposed to sexualised behaviours or expected to take part in sex acts, whether this is on web-cam or face to face.

 The first barrier to getting support is identifying the need for it.
 The second is being able to articulate that need.
 We need to look at how we support students.
 How do we identify those at need.
 How do we identify the parents who need support supporting their child.
 We can never presume adults know even basic online safety rules.
-My generation received practically no e-safety education; this book published the year I left 6th Form doesn’t mention online safety at all.
+My generation received practically no e-safety education.

 This also brings up an issue many of those in special education face.
 I have